1,676 related texts · 3 related myths · Page 1 of 35

 I know, it sounds random.
 But stick with me.
 In Shir HaShirim Rabbah, a collection of rabbinic interpretations of the Song of Songs, that very grain becomes a powerful symbol for t...

 The stakes might be higher than we imagine.
-Imagine this: you’re wandering in the desert, sustained only by miraculous bread falling from the sky – manna.
-God gives very specific i...
+You’re wandering in the desert, sustained only by miraculous bread falling from the sky – manna.
+God gives very specific instructions ab...

 The story of the second set of tablets, the Luchot, is a powerful reminder of divine patience and the enduring bond between God and the Jewish people.
 It all starts with the afterm...